 Safety Performance Monitoring and Measurement

-For all organizations, safety performance monitoring and measurement includes monitoring hazards and risks; conducting investigations of incidents; and monitoring information reported through internal safety systems.
+For all organizations, safety performance monitoring and measurement includes compliance monitoring of operations and maintenance procedures, hazards, and risks; conducting investigations of incidents; and monitoring information reported through internal safety systems.

-The IndustrySafe software has a continual feedback loop for monitoring hazard information entered into the system.
+The IndustrySafe software has a continual feedback loop for monitoring hazard information entered into the system and an inspection and audit module for monitoring compliance with operations nd maintenance procedures.
 Both the job safety analysis module and hazard module include the ability to track risk controls and reanalyze risk after the implementation of these controls.
 All modules include automatic email notifications based on user roles and workflow and the ability to create scheduled reports to notify and monitor safety events throughout the system.

 The PTASP final rule requires agencies to conduct investigations of safety events to identify causal factors.
 The IndustrySafe incident module allows transit agencies to conduct detailed event investigation for multiple types of incidents including employee injuries, property damage, security events, and other operational events.
 In fact, multiple transit agencies currently utilize our software to track, analyze and report on their safety events.